cockatoos/cockatoos-app/README.md

 # <a name="intro"></a> 1️⃣ Introducing Cockatoos

-> ## _Cockatoos_ provides an intuitive accent training platform that empowers language learners to improve their speaking using the Echo Method.
+> _Cockatoos_ provides an intuitive accent training platform that empowers language learners to improve their speaking using the Echo Method.

-## 🔮 Our Vision
+## <a name="vision"></a> 🔮 Our Vision

 Like many non-native English speakers, some of our team members struggle with certain English pronunciation.
 There is no existing platform that allows English learners to practice their speaking by providing feedback on how understandable they sound and pointing out the nuances in their pronunciation.